Kiko-Climent/inside-the-labyrinth/README.md

 ![While Loop in case of a Tie](/media/while-loop.png)

-- As mentioned before many _line is too long_ were encuntered when passsing the code through the _PEP8 Validator_,in order to fix thati had to either refactor my code or convert strings that were too long and something suitable for the max amount of 79 characters.
+- As mentioned before many _"line is too long"_ were encuntered when passsing the code through the _PEP8 Validator_,in order to fix that i had to either refactor my code or convert strings that were too long to something suitable for the max amount of 79 characters.

 ![Docstrings](/media/docstrings.png)

 - _PEP8 Validator_ also adviced me that some of the functions had no _Docstrings_,i fixed this by adding them and explining the functionality of those functions.

-- I also wanted to mention that on sunday while writing my code i run out of Gitpod hours, being sunday it was imposible for me to get in contact with someone in order to get more so i decided to clone the proyect on my computer and keep working local.
+- I also wanted to mention that on sunday while writing my code i run out of Gitpod hours, being sunday, it was imposible for me to get in contact with someone in order to get more so i decided to clone the proyect on my computer and keep working on my local enviroment.

-### VALIDATOR TESTINGS:
-- **PEP8**
-No errors were returned from Pep8online.com
+## DEPLOYMENT:
+...
+...

+## CREDITS:
+...
+...